 - Tools and methods

 A structured approach to competence management is helpful throughout all phases, from recruiting to the periodical evaluations.
 What you do the initial evaluation, already in the recruiting phase, and construct a initial training program to cover any weakness you discovered, we call it our Onboarding Program.

 Below is a template to use to create your own onboarding program.
 Fill the boxes with the training, meetings, and activities that your new hire should plan to do within different time horizons.
 To help you organise your thoughts, go area by area, one by one, and fill in the boxes.
 You may be surprised at the end by the quantity of activities the new hire needs to do to get up to speed.
 Keep this is mind when you set the expectations for sales and productivity for the fist couple of months!

 Many of the activities, sucha as “getting to know the company,” need to happen early on, and others will be more evenly spread out over the year.
 We suggest you stage the learning in the following time categries:

 - 12 months

-In each area you may also want to add success criteria, or milestones that you can check off and celebrate with your hire as he/she makes each one.
+In each area, you may also want to add success criteria or milestones that you can check off and celebrate with your hire as they make each one.
 Click below to download our onboarding template.